The AP Interview: CDC chief says omicron mostly mild so far

 NEW YORK (AP) — More than 40 people in the U.S. have been found to be infected with the omicron variant so far, and more than three-quarters of them had been vaccinated, the chief of the CDC said Wednesday.
 But she said nearly all of them were only mildly ill.

+“What we generally know is the more mutations a variant has, the higher level you need your immunity to be. … We want to make sure we bolster everybody’s immunity.
+And that’s really what motivated the decision to expand our guidance,” Walensky said, referencing the recent approval of boosters for all adults.

-But “the disease is mild” in almost all of the cases seen so far, she said, with reported symptoms mainly cough, congestion and fatigue.
+She said “the disease is mild” in almost all of the cases seen so far, with reported symptoms mainly cough, congestion and fatigue.
 One person was hospitalized, but no deaths have been reported, CDC officials said.

+Some cases can become increasingly severe as days and weeks pass, and Walensky noted that the data is a very early, first glimpse of U.S. omicron infections.
+The earliest onset of symptoms of any of the first 40 or so cases was Nov.
+15, according to the CDC.

-The omicron variant were first identified in South Africa last month and has since been reported in 57 countries, according to the World Health Organization.
+The omicron variant was first identified in South Africa last month and has since been reported in 57 countries, according to the World Health Organization.

 The first U.S. case was reported on Dec.
 1. As of Wednesday afternoon, the CDC had recorded 43 cases in 19 states.
+Most were young adults.
 About a third of those patients had traveled internationally.

-More than three-quarters of those patients had been vaccinated, and a third had gotten boosters, Walensky said.
+More than three-quarters of those patients had been vaccinated, and a third had boosters, Walensky said.
+Boosters take about two weeks to reach full effect, and some of the patients had received their most recent shot within that period, CDC officials said.

+Fewer than 1% of the U.S. COVID-19 cases genetically sequenced last week were the omicron variant; the delta variant accounted for more than 99%.

+Scientists are trying to better understand how easily it spreads.
+British officials said Wednesday that they think the omicron variant could become the dominant version of the coronavirus in the United Kingdom in as soon as a month.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.